The Cassini-Huygens mission to Saturn was the most ambitious effort in planetary space exploration ever mounted.

 Cassini-Huygens looped around the Sun twice.
 On the first loop it flew close behind Venus in its solar orbit, where it 'stole' some of the planet's orbital momentum on 26 April 1998.

 The next orbit provided a second fly-by of Venus on 24 June 1999, and one of Earth on 18 August 1999.
 Given these three gravity assist boosts, Cassini-Huygens finally had enough orbital momentum to reach the outer Solar System.

 One last gravity assist manoeuvre from Jupiter on 30 December 2000 gave Cassini-Huygens the final thrust of energy it needed to project itself all the way to Saturn.
 The mission arrived at Saturn in July 2004.

 Huygens was released from Cassini on 25 December 2004.
 On 14 January 2005, it entered the murky atmosphere of Titan, Saturn's biggest moon, and descended via parachute onto its mysterious surface.

 The Huygens probe sent its measurements and images to Cassini, which then beamed them back to Earth.

-The Cassini orbiter is orbiting around Saturn, and will do so for four years; it will send back valuable data to Earth that will help us understand the vast Saturnian region.
+The Cassini spacecraft orbited around Saturn, sending back valuable data to Earth that will help us understand the vast Saturnian region.

 11 June 2004 (19:32 UT) - Fly-by of the furthest moon orbiting Saturn, Phoebe, at an altitude of 2000 km